Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals: Acknowledgements

 We thank Jerzy Cioslowski and Stefan Knecht for helpful discussions on chemical bonding and Benjamin Yadin for insightful discussions on multipartite entanglement.
-We acknowledge financial support from the German Research Foundation (Grant SCHI 1476/1-1), the Munich Center for Quantum Science and Technology, and the Munich Quantum Valley, funded by the Bavarian state government through the Hightech Agenda Bayern Plus.
+We gratefully acknowledge Charles Forgy for helpful comments on the manuscript.
+We acknowledge financial support from the German Research Foundation (Grant SCHI 1476/1-1), the Munich Center for Quantum Science and Technology, and the Munich Quantum Valley, funded by the Bavarian state government through the Hightech Agenda Bayern Plus (L.D., C.S.).
+The grant PGC2018-098212-B-C21 funded by MCIN/AEI/10.13039/501100011033 and “FEDER Una manera de hacer Europa” is also acknowledged (E. M.).